Degree RequirementADN/ASN or BSN

 • Coordinates various aspects of care

-• Manages health screenings at school or in the workplace according to established guidelines.
+• Manages health screenings at school or in the workplace according to established guidelines

 • Provides health-related education and advocacy to various stakeholders involved in the patient’s life

-• Develop health-related policies and procedures
+• Develops health-related policies and procedures

 • Manages professional nursing services